woossi0/suite/docs/usermanual/source/intro/installation/windows/postinstall.rst

 .. figure:: img/startstop_services.png

-   Starting and stopping OpenGeo services
+   Starting and stopping OpenGeo Suite services

 Services can also be controlled from the Windows :guilabel:`Services` dialog available by navigating to :menuselection:`Administrative Tools --> Services` from the Windows :guilabel:`Control Panel`.